PseudoDevs/IamGhost/amd2.md

-Last updated: 2024-04-05 18:49:40
+Last updated: 2024-04-05 18:50:15
-Random Quote: Jay: "I got you a little gift to celebrate.
-I know it’s not much...-"
-Gloria: "It’s practically nothing!" - Gloria Pritchett
+Random Quote: In the end, love is a good reason for everything to fall apart. - Tokyo